Hackonautas/malackathon/README.md

 Frontend

 The frontend team started by sketching the design on paper, which was later processed using GPT-4’s computer vision capabilities.
 This allowed us to automatically interpret the drawings and add nuanced suggestions for improvement.
-We used these prompts within Verce V0 Chat, which helped accelerate the development of the frontend.
+We used these prompts within Vercel V0 Chat, which helped accelerate the development of the frontend.
 We then implemented the final design using Svelte and Bulma, ensuring a clean and responsive user interface.
 Prior to coding, we also conducted a brainstorming session to map out the structure of the page.

 Backend